remix-run/remix/docs/tutorials/jokes.md

 You want to learn Remix?
 You're in the right place.
 This tutorial is the fast-track to getting an overview of the primary APIs available in Remix.
 By the end, you'll have a full application you can show your mom, significant other, or dog and I'm sure they'll be just as excited about Remix as you are (though I make no guarantees).

 We're going to be laser focused on Remix.
 This means that we're going to skip over a few things that are a distraction from the core ideas we want you to learn about Remix.
 For example, we'll show you how to get a CSS stylesheet on the page, but we're not going to make you write the styles by yourself.
 So we'll just give you stuff you can copy/paste for that kind of thing.
+However, if you'd prefer to write it all out yourself, you totally can (it'll just take you much longer).
+So we'll put it in little `<details>` elements you have to click to expand to not spoil anything if you'd prefer to code it out yourself.

+We'll be linking to various docs (Remix docs as well as web docs on MDN) throughout the tutorial.
+If you're ever stuck, make sure you check into any docs links you may have skipped.

 This tutorial will be using TypeScript.
 Feel free to follow along and skip/remove the TypeScript bits.
 We find that Remix is made even better when your using TypeScript, especially since we'll also be using [prisma](https://www.prisma.io/) to access our data models from the sqlite database.